-- (2) Subject to section 104, a(3) A regulatory instrument comes into operation- - (a) on the date the instrument is published in the Register; or - (b) if the instrument provides that it comes into effect on a later date, on the later daydate.
+- 102. (1) In deciding whether to make a regulatory instrument, the maker must take into account all submissions received by the expiry of the period referred to in subsection 98(2) or 100(2) and any deliberations of the Parliament. - (2) A regulatory instrument must be published in the Register after it is made. - (3) A regulatory instrument comes into effectoperation - (a) on the date the instrument is published in the Register; or - (b) if the instrument provides that it comes into effect on a later date, on the later date.

-CommencementSubmission of urgent-regulatory instruments to Parliament
+Submission of regulatory instruments to Parliament

-103. (1) Before making a regulatory instrument in terms of section 98 or 99, the maker of the regulatory instrument must submit the regulatory instrument to Parliament, for a period of at least 30 days while Parliament is in session, for scrutiny of-

-- (a) the documents mentioned in section 98(a)(i) to (iii); and - (b) a report of the consultation process, which report must include- - (i) a general account of the issues raised in the submissions; and - (ii) a response to the issues raised in the submissions. - (2) Before making a regulatory instrument in terms of section 100, the maker of the regulatory instrument must submit to Parliament, whether in session or not, the documents mentioned in section 100(1)(a) for a period of at least 7 days (which period may run concurrently with the 7 days referred to in section 100(2)).
+- 103. (1) Before making a regulatory instrument in terms of section 98 or 99, the maker of the regulatory instrument must submit the regulatory instrument to Parliament, for a period of at least 30 days while Parliament is in session, together with for scrutiny of - (a) the documents mentioned in section 98(1)(a)(i) to (iii); and - (b) a report onef the consultation process referred to, which report must include - (i) a general account of the issues raised in section 104the submissions; and - (ii) a response to the issues raised in the submissions. - (2) Before making a regulatory instrument in terms of section 100, the maker of the regulatory instrument must submit to Parliament, whether in session or not, the documents mentioned in section 100(1)(a) for a period of at least 7 days (which period may run concurrently with the 7 days referred to in section 100(2)).